 For the unconventional few who built something real — and refuse to let it own them.
 We measure the whole person before we touch the portfolio.

 You built something.
 You took risks others wouldn't.
 You measure your life in experiences, not account balances.
-You just need someone to make sure the financial side of your life is working as hard as you are — so you can stop thinking about it.
+You just need someone to make sure the financial side of your life is working as hard as you are — and an honest second set of eyes on the bigger question of what it's all for.
+Not a coach.
+Not a guru.
+A fiduciary whose job includes both.

 That's what we do.
 Nothing else.

-In 2017 I sold most of what I owned, bought an RV, and spent two years driving across 48 states meeting entrepreneurs, retirees, artists, and ranchers.
+In 2017 I sold most of what I owned, bought an RV, and spent fifteen months driving across 48 states meeting entrepreneurs, retirees, artists, and ranchers.
 The same question kept coming up in every state:

 That trip became this firm.
 Nobody else is doing financial planning this way.
 That's intentional.